JetBrains/intellij-sdk-docs/topics/tutorials/code_inspections.md

 You can also create custom inspections through the IntelliJ IDEA user interface.
 See [Code Inspection](https://www.jetbrains.com/idea/webhelp/code-inspection.html) and [Creating Custom Inspections](https://www.jetbrains.com/idea/help/creating-custom-inspections.html) for more information.

-See [Inspections](https://jetbrains.design/intellij/text/inspections/) topic in _IntelliJ Platform UI Guidelines_ on naming, writing description, and message texts for inspections.
+See [Inspections](https://jetbrains.design/intellij/text/inspections/) topic in the IntelliJ Platform UI Guidelines on naming, writing description, and message texts for inspections.

 ## Creating an Inspection Plugin